Ornithology: History

 The history of ornithology largely reflects the trends in the history of biology, as well as many other scientific disciplines, including ecology, anatomy, physiology, paleontology, and more recently, molecular biology.
 Trends include the move from mere descriptions to the identification of patterns, thus towards elucidating the processes that produce these patterns.
+Since its modern views through scientific consensus of ornithology in the 21st century, birds are specifically descendants of small, feathered, maniraptoran theropods, which emerged from dinosaurs from the Jurassic period, 160 million years ago.

 Early knowledge and study

 Humans have had an observational relationship with birds since prehistory, with some stone-age drawings being amongst the oldest indications of an interest in birds.
 Birds were perhaps important as food sources, and bones of as many as 80 species have been found in excavations of early Stone Age settlements.
-Waterbird and seabird remains have also been found in shell mounds on the island of Oronsay off the coast of Scotland.
+Water bird and seabird remains have also been found in shell mounds on the island of Oronsay off the coast of Scotland.

 Cultures around the world have rich vocabularies related to birds.
 Traditional bird names are often based on detailed knowledge of the behaviour, with many names being onomatopoeic, and still in use.
-Traditional knowledge may also involve the use of birds in folk medicine and knowledge of these practices are passed on through oral traditions (see ethno-ornithology).
+Traditional knowledge may also involve the use of birds in folk medicine and knowledge of these practices are passed on through oral traditions (see ethnoornithology).
 Hunting of wild birds as well as their domestication would have required considerable knowledge of their habits.
 Poultry farming and falconry were practised from early times in many parts of the world.
 Artificial incubation of poultry was practised in China around 246 BC and around at least 400 BC in Egypt.
 The Egyptians also made use of birds in their hieroglyphic scripts, many of which, though stylized, are still identifiable to species.
 Early written records provide valuable information on the past distributions of species.
 For instance, Xenophon records the abundance of the ostrich in Assyria (Anabasis, i.
 5); this subspecies from Asia Minor is extinct and all extant ostrich races are today restricted to Africa.
-Other old writings such as the Vedas (1500–800 BC) demonstrate the careful observation of avian life histories and include the earliest reference to the habit of brood parasitism by the Asian koel (Eudynamys scolopacea).
+Other old writings such as the Vedas (1500–800 BC) demonstrate the careful observation of avian life histories and include the earliest reference to the habit of brood parasitism by the Asian koel (Eudynamys scolopaceus).
 Like writing, the early art of China, Japan, Persia, and India also demonstrate knowledge, with examples of scientifically accurate bird illustrations.